rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 There was not a needy person among them, for as many as were owners of lands or houses sold them and brought the proceeds of what was sold ^0434

-and laid it at the apostles ’ feet, and it was distributed to each as any had need. ^0435
+and laid it at the apostles' feet, and it was distributed to each as any had need. ^0435

-Thus Joseph, who was also called by the apostles Barnabas (which means son of encouragement ), a Levite, a native of Cyprus, ^0436
+Thus Joseph, who was also called by the apostles Barnabas (which means son of encouragement), a Levite, a native of Cyprus, ^0436

-sold a field that belonged to him and brought the money and laid it at the apostles ’ feet. ^0437
+sold a field that belonged to him and brought the money and laid it at the apostles' feet. ^0437

 But a man named Ananias, with his wife Sapphira, sold a piece of property, ^0501

-and with his wife’s knowledge he kept back for himself some of the proceeds and brought only a part of it and laid it at the apostles ’ feet. ^0502
+and with his wife's knowledge he kept back for himself some of the proceeds and brought only a part of it and laid it at the apostles' feet. ^0502

 But Peter said, Ananias, why has Satan filled your heart to lie to the Holy Spirit and to keep back for yourself part of the proceeds of the land? ^0503

 While it remained unsold, did it not remain your own?
 And after it was sold, was it not at your disposal?
 Why is it that you have contrived this deed in your heart?
-You have not lied to man but to God. ^0504
+You have not lied to men but to God. ^0504

 When Ananias heard these words, he fell down and breathed his last.
 And great fear came upon all who heard of it. ^0505